10 Marketing Mistakes Therapists Make (and How to Fix Them)

 2. Using Generic, Cliché Website Copy

 Instead, your website copy should sound like you.
 Use the same language you would in a session.
-Share your perspective on mental health topics, explain your specific approach, and talk directly to the problems your ideal client is facing.
+Share your thoughts on mental health topics, explain your specific approach, and talk directly to the problems your ideal client is facing.
 What does their struggle feel like?
 What hope can you offer?

 3. Never Updating Your Psychology Today Profile